Izzle/spaced-repetition-client-lillian-ron/README.md

 ## Running project

 This is a `create-react-app` project so `npm start` will start the project in development mode with hot reloading by default.

+You will need to create an .env file with a "TOKEN_KEY:"

 ## Running the tests